wwarthen/RomWBW/Source/Doc/SystemGuide.md

 of saving and restoring AF, BC, DE, HL, and IY.
 Any other registers modified must be saved and restored by the interrupt handler.

-For IM2:
+Interrupt Mode 2:

-> The new interrupt handler may either replace or hook the previous interrupt handler.
+: The new interrupt handler may either replace or hook the previous interrupt handler.
 To replace the previous interrupt handler, the new handler just returns (RET) when done.
 To hook the previous handler, the new handler can chain (JP) to the previous vector.
 Note that initially all IM2 interrupt vectors are set to be handled as “BAD” meaning that the interrupt is unexpected.
-In most cases, you do not want to chain to the previous vector because it will cause the interrupt to display a “BAD INT” system panic message.
+In most cases, you do not want to chain to the previous vector because it will cause the interrupt to display a "BAD INT" system panic message.

 The interrupt framework will take care of issuing an EI and RETI instruction.
 Do not put these instructions in your new handler.